 Conversely, when reversed, the energy of the card is afflicted.
 It doesn’t always mean “doom”. but it does signal that something is out of sync or that a choice is being avoided.
 One might experience internal conflict or making choices based on fear, external pressure, or immediate gratification rather than your true values.

-Love (Upright and Reversed Position)
+Lovers Card Meaning in Love (Upright and Reversed Position)

 One of the best cards you can get in a love tarot reading.
 In its upright position, this card acts as good omen for romantic bliss and deep-seated harmony.
 It represents a soulmate connection built on harmony, mutual respect and spiritual alignment.
 If you’re single and this card appears, it predicts an intense attraction that goes beyond the physical.
 For those already in relationship, the card tells you to expect a period of flourishing partnership and renewed romance.
 It encourages you to nurture this bond through open communication and honesty.
 Upright, also serves as reminder that love is a conscious decision.